Paper 1 Poker

 If you are like me, there is nothing less engaging then revision for the exam.
 It is important that we help students to clarify questions in the days that lead up to the exam, and it is not really helpful to "re-lecture" them on the material that they have already studied.
-It is important that they be put in charge of their learning at this point in the exam preparation.
+It is important that they are put in charge of their learning at this point in the exam preparation.
 In order to make this a bit more engaging, you may consider having them play Paper I poker.

 I recommend that after you have added any cards to the Study cards that you think necessary, you should then xerox a few sets of each page and then laminate them.
 This will allow you to use them repeatedly with minimal wear and tear.
 Then you have to cut out each of the cards.
 This is a bit of work, but it should be worth it in the end.

 Once all the work is done, then the fun can begin.
 Have students get into groups of three or four.
 There should be two decks of cards.
 Each player should get 3 studies.
-The remainder should be put face down in a deck in the center.
+The remainder should be put face down in a deck in the centre.
 The learning objectives should be passed out until there are none remaining.

 Going around the circle, players should put down one study that satisfies one learning objective.
 They need to be able to explain how the study meets the learning objective for it to count.
-The study should go on the bottom of the deck in the center.
+The study should go on the bottom of the deck in the centre.
 If they do not have a study that meets one of their learning objectives, they should draw another study from the pile.
 If they still cannot make a connection, then the player passes to the next player.
 The winner is the one who gets rid of all their learning objectives first.

 Variation on a theme